awsdocs/aws-batch-user-guide/doc_source/batch-gpu-ami.md

     print(parameter['Name'] + " = " + parameter['Value'])
 ```

-The output includes the AMI ID and AMI name, using the full path for the names:
+The output includes the AMI ID and AMI name, using the full path for the names\.

 ```
 /aws/service/ecs/optimized-ami/amazon-linux-2/gpu/recommended/image_id = ami-083c800fe4211192f